Body Panel Repair - Filling and Sanding

 One-Part Putties

 Avoid using one-part glazing putties because they shrink; the more you use, the more it shrinks.
-A really good sealer should be used over one-part putties, as they absorb the moisture and reducers out of paints.
+A good quality sealer should be used over one-part putties, as they absorb the moisture and reducers out of paints.
 If not, the results can be disastrous after painting.
 Be safe and avoid one-part putties.

 Polyester Putties